Alphabetical list of terms

 One of the main objects of Anbox Cloud.
 An application encapsulates an Android app and manages it within the Anbox Cloud cluster.

-A container that is created when launching an application.
+An instance that is created when launching an application.

 A file that defines the attributes of an Anbox Cloud application.